Will AI Replace Zookeepers? Monitoring Hits 52%, But Animal Bonds Cannot Be Automated

 A zookeeper at the San Diego Zoo once described her job this way: "I spend my mornings shoveling elephant dung and my afternoons designing enrichment puzzles for orangutans.
 No two days are the same, and no algorithm could handle what happens between those two tasks."

 She is right — and the data confirms it.
 But the data also reveals something surprising about just how much AI is changing the parts of zookeeping that happen away from the animals.
+The modern zoo is becoming dramatically more data-driven, even as the actual care of animals remains an irreducibly human craft.

 AI Behind the Scenes at the Zoo